riseupnet/riseup_help/pages/eip/how-to/linux/en.md

 The stand-alone Bitmask bundle should work on recent versions of Debian derived linux distributions (Mint, Ubuntu, Elementary, etc).
 Remember that you are the person in charge to keep the software updated.

-To get the stand-alone bundle we need to know which kind of kernel do we have.
-That can be done with the following command: `uname -m`.
+To get the stand-alone bundle, first determine the type of kernel you have.
+This can be done with the following command: `uname -m`.

 #### 64bits